zeke/audiobook-revamper/README.md

 - **Start in the browser.** When first tinkering with a model, running it on Replicate's web UI make it easier to get started, play with inputs, visualize outputs, then grab some code and run with it.

+- **Use the Replicate dashboard** to dig into your recent predictions and get a helpful view of inputs, outputs, and metrics.

 - **Use [Replicate deployments](https://replicate.com/docs/deployments).** Deploying your own copy of a model on Replicate gives you control over min/max instances, so you can keep a model on while you're prototyping and turn it down to zero when you're done.

 - **Use Python for prototyping.** ChatGPT is good at writing Python.
 Python has a big standard library so you can build stuff with fewer external dependencies.
 No ESM/CJS shenanigans.
 Better Replicate client library experienc for working with local files.